 Corporate building with courtyard and plants.

-Hot fluid-applied rubberized asphalt waterproofing is a waterproofing membrane system that can be used for many different applications in construction.
-They are monolithic, seamless, fully adhered systems.
+Hot fluid-applied rubberized asphalt waterproofing is a monolithic, seamless, and fully adhered membrane system.

 What Is Hot Fluid-Applied Rubberized Asphalt Waterproofing?

 Hot rubberized waterproofing systems are fluid-applied membranes that consist of a blend of asphalt and modified rubber polymers containing mineral stabilizers.
-These waterproofing systems allow for creating monolithic membranes that can cover a large surface area.
+These waterproofing systems create monolithic membranes that can cover a large surface area.

 Hot rubberized membranes, as the name suggests, are applied while extremely hot.
-The material is typically heated in jacketed kettles that are gas-fired following the manufacturer’s instructions and delivered by pump or by the hands of a professional in buckets.
+The material is typically heated in jacketed kettles that are gas-fired and delivered in buckets by pump or in the hands of a professional.

 It is extremely important that the temperature of the product in the kettle is maintained within specified ranges.
 For most manufacturers, the acceptable range is between 350 and 400 degrees Fahrenheit.
-However, excessive amounts of heat can cause the product to break down and be unable to cure properly once installed, resulting in major failure.
+However, excessive amounts of heat can cause the product to disintegrate.
+It will subsequently fail to cure properly once installed.

 Applications